sleuthkit/autopsy_addon_modules/IngestModules/Microsoft_Teams_Parser/README.md

-- __Description:__ The plugin enumerates Microsoft Teams LevelDB database and extracts information such as:
+- __Description:__ This plugin enumerates Microsoft Teams LevelDB database and extracts information such as:
 	- Call data
-	- Messages (chats, posts and comments) and their attachments
+	- Messages (chats, posts and comments) and their attachments, such as SharePoint links for files and hyperlinks
-	- Reactions for posts and messages
+	- Reactions for messages
     - Calendar entries
     - Contacts
 - __Author:__ Alexander Bilz